-Every Summer, Teatro Dell’Opera puts on a series of concerts and operas at the Caracalla Baths.
+Every Summer, Teatro Dell’Opera puts on a series of concerts, ballets, and operas at the Caracalla Baths.
 This is an incredible opportunity to see a show which uses the ruins of a historic landmark as a backdrop.
-There are four different operas to see in July and one concert you may also want to consider.
+Planned for July 2022 are:

 TIP: The Caracalla Baths are included on at least one of the lines provided by bus tours in Rome.
 Check our Roman bus tours post for more information.